gregorybchris/typogenetics/spec.md

 | G   | ina | inc | ing | int |
 | T   | rpy | rpu | lpy | lpu |

-Note that the AA duplet does not code for an amino acid.
+> Note: The AA duplet does not code for an amino acid.
 It is reserved as a "punctuation mark" to mean end of enzyme.
 Multiple amino acid sequences can be created from a single strand during translation.

 ## Folding

-Each amino acid has the possibility of inducing a kink in the enzyme. r indicates a right turn in the enzyme, l indicates a left, and s indicates no kind induced and the enzyme remains straight at that amino acid.
+Each amino acid has the possibility of inducing a kink in the enzyme. "r" indicates a right turn in the enzyme, "l" indicates a left turn, and "s" indicates no turn induced and the enzyme remains straight at that amino acid.

 | ins | dir |
 | --- | --- |